Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide_WindowsAzureServiceBus.md

 The concept of a receiver remains for users who need to have a more fine-grained control over the reading and settling messages.
 The difference is that this is now created from the top-level `ServiceBusClient` via the `CreateReceiver` method taking the queue or subscription you want to read from and creating a receiver specific to that entity.

-Another notable difference from the `WindowsAzure.ServiceBus` when it comes to receiving messages, is that `Azure.Messaging.ServiceBus` uses a separate type for received messages, `ServiceBusReceivedMessage`.
+Another notable difference from `WindowsAzure.ServiceBus` when it comes to receiving messages, is that `Azure.Messaging.ServiceBus` uses a separate type for received messages, `ServiceBusReceivedMessage`.
 This helps reduce the surface area of the sendable messages by excluding properties that are owned by the service  and cannot be set when sending messages.

  To support testing, the `ServiceBusModelFactory.ServiceBusReceivedMessage` method can be used to mock a message received from Service Bus.
 In general, all types that are meant to be created only by the library can be created for mocking using the `ServiceBusModelFactory` static class.